One of the first conversations we have with many of our clients starts like this:

 So how long is that, then?

-A Discovery workshop can be anything from an hour to two days, depending on the project.
+A Synapsys Goals Workshop, where we explore what is required for your learners to succeed, can be anything from an hour to two days, depending on the project.
 For a single e-learning module, we generally look at two to three hours.

 From there, the whole design and build process generally takes from 4 to 12 weeks, depending on how many reviews are required, how long our clients want to have for each review, and how complex the module is.